Runout-team/Lighting-Engine/README.md

  Asset pipeline for efficient handling of textures, models, and animations.

 - Scripting:\
- Native C++ support for performance-critical tasks.
- C# scripting for game logic, offering faster iteration and ease of use.
+ Native C++ support for performance-critical tasks, scripting for game logic, offering faster iteration and ease of use.

 - Cross-Platform Support:\
- Windows, Linux, and potentially macOS.
+ Windows, Linux, macOS, Android, iOS and iPadOS in **One place**.

 - Open-Source Contributions:\
  Transparent development with community-driven enhancements.